Extracurricular

 Questions?
 Feel free to contact Aaron Dean, Head teacher and founder of Learning through Games at adean@learningthroughgames.com or (317) 224-6771.

-Minimum of 7 students needed to run this program.
+Minimum of 7/maximum of 45 students needed to run this program.
+(Additional instructors will be added as numbers warrant.)

 Please make checks payable to: Learning Through Games